avas1436/Foolad-Sang-Automation/README.md

 ## packages

-I separate each task into individual files to make them easier to manage and more efficient.
+I separate each task into individual files to make them easier to manage.

 ### daily_reader.py